-For the period from January 1, 2023 to May 31, 2023, the Fund received subscriptions of US\$1,492,114 and paid out redemptions of US\$382,316 of the Class A redeemable units.
+For the period from January 1, 2024 to May 31, 2024, the Fund received subscriptions of US\$1,723,308 of the redeemable units of Class A. The Fund paid redemptions of US\$59,779 of the redeemable units of Class A.

-The Trust has completed its subsequent events evaluation for the period subsequent to the statement of financial position through June 28, 2023, the date the financial statements were available to be issued.
+The Trust has completed its subsequent events evaluation for the period subsequent to the Statement of Financial Position through June 28, 2024, the date the financial statements were available to be issued.